Henry V. Jardine

-Henry V. Jardine is an American diplomat and former military officer who has served as the United States ambassador to Mauritius and Seychelles since February 2023.
+Henry V. Jardine is an American diplomat and former military officer serving as the United States ambassador to Mauritius and Seychelles since February 2023.

 Early life and education

 Jardine earned a Bachelor of Science degree from the Georgetown University School of Foreign Service and a Master of Science from the National Defense University.

 Career

 Jardine is a career member of the Senior Foreign Service, with the rank of minister-counselor.
-He serves as the director of the Office for Career Development and Assignments in Washington, D.C. as part of the United States Department of State.
-Jardine previously served the principal deputy director of the Bureau of Overseas Buildings Operations for the State Department, as well as the executive director of the Bureau for Western Hemisphere Affairs.
-Other overseas assignments include management counselor of the U.S. embassy in Bangkok, Thailand, deputy chief of mission of the U.S. embassy in Tirana, Albania, and consul general of the U.S. consulate general in Kolkata, India.
+He served as the Director of the Office for Career Development and Assignments in Washington, D.C. as part of the United States Department of State.
+Jardine previously served as the Principal Deputy Director of the Bureau of Overseas Buildings Operations for the State Department, as well as the executive director of the Bureau for Western Hemisphere Affairs.
+Other overseas assignments include Management Counselor of the U.S. embassy in Bangkok, Thailand, Deputy Chief of Mission of the U.S. embassy in Tirana, Albania, and Consul General of the U.S. consulate general in Kolkata, India.
 He also served at the U.S. consulate general in Chiang Mai, Thailand, the U.S. embassy in Bridgetown, Barbados, and the U.S. embassy, in Dhaka, Bangladesh.
-Jardine also served in the U.S. Army from 1989 to 1993.
+Jardine also served in the U.S. Army from 1989 to 1993 in the 327th Infantry Regiment and the 8th Infantry Regiment in which he eventually reached the rank of captain.